chrischi90/NYCDA-homework/homework-3/problem-4/problem-four.md

-#What is the difference between an HTTP GET request and a POST request?
+##What is the difference between an HTTP GET request and a POST request?
+A HTTP GET request requests data to be retrieved from a specified resource/server and is passed through a query string in the URL.
+Because it is passed as a query in the URL, a GET request can be cached, is saved in the browser history, and has a length limit.
+A HTTP POST request sends data to be processed and is sent through the body.
+Because the POST request is sent through the body, it is NOT cached, saved in the browser, and has no length limit.